Which Tucker’s Raw Frozen Recipes Get

-Tucker’s Pork-Bison-Pumpkin was selected to represent the other products in the line for this review.
+Tucker’s Raw Frozen Pork-Bison-Pumpkin was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Raw Dog Food

 Estimated Dry Matter Nutrient Content

 Ingredients: Pork, bison heart, pumpkin, pork marrow and bone, taurine, zinc amino acid complex, vitamin E supplement, calcium carbonate, manganese amino acid complex, copper amino acid complex, zinc sulfate, calcium pantothenate, copper sulfate, manganese sulfate, vitamin A supplement, vitamin D3 supplement, vitamin B12 supplement, calcium iodate, riboflavin supplement

 Fiber (estimated dry matter content) = 5.9%